HimbeerserverDE/www/htdocs/rsdsl.md

 ## 6in4
-Since the ISP doesn't offer native IPv6 this service configure the local endpoint of a
+Since the ISP doesn't offer native IPv6 this service configures the local endpoint of a
 Hurricane Electric / [tunnelbroker.net](https://tunnelbroker.net) tunnel.
 The configuration has to be provided to it at `/data/he6in4.conf` in a simple JSON format.
 It needs to contain the tunnel server